-Like all age groups, 14 to 21-year-olds should visit their dental providers at least twice a year for routine dental exams and cleanings.
-It is common for a routine dental exam to consist of check-up x-rays, gum health assessment, and an exam done by the dental provider to diagnose any cavities.
+To ensure healthy smiles, it is important for youth from 14 to 20 years old to visit their dental provider at least twice a year for routine dental exams and cleanings.
+A routine dental exam consists of dental x-rays, a gum health assessment, and an exam done by a dental professional to diagnose any cavities.
 Depending on the results of your oral health check-up, you may have to see your dental provider more often.

 From the ages of around 17-21, third molars, most commonly known as wisdom teeth, begin to develop and emerge.
 Watch for signs of pain/discomfort from emerging or misaligned wisdom teeth and consult a dental provider if needed.
 It is recommended to have these teeth removed at a younger age because the procedure will be less painful, and the healing will be faster.

 At around 16 years old, the dental professional will begin to perform a yearly gum health assessment.
 After the gum health assessment, the dental professional will recommend the type of cleaning best suited for you.

 The two most commonly offered cleanings are a regular dental cleaning (prophylaxis) or a deep cleaning (scaling and root planing).
 Know all your options and consult with your dental provider as needed.

 The regular dental cleaning (prophylaxis) is recommended for patients who have healthy gums and minimal tartar build up above the gums.
 The deep cleaning (scaling and root planing) is recommended for patients who have gums that may bleed when brushing or flossing and a moderate buildup of tartar above and below the gums.

 After having a deep cleaning, it is important to note that more frequent cleanings are needed to maintain the gums and supporting structures of the mouth in good health.
 Your dental provider may suggest having dental cleanings done in an interval of every 3-5 months.

 Your child may need braces if you identify:

 - Large spaces in between your child’s teeth and/or